Shining Path: Use of violence

 After the collapse of the Fujimori government, interim President Valentín Paniagua established a Truth and Reconciliation Commission to investigate the conflict.
 The Commission found in its 2003 Final Report that 69,280 people died or disappeared between 1980 and 2000 as a result of the armed conflict.
 The Shining Path was found to be responsible for about 54% of the deaths and disappearances reported to the commission.
 A statistical analysis of the available data led the Truth and Reconciliation Commission to estimate that the Shining Path was responsible for the death or disappearance of 31,331 people, 46% of the total deaths and disappearances.
 According to a summary of the report by Human Rights Watch, "Shining Path ... killed about half the victims, and roughly one-third died at the hands of government security forces ...
 The commission attributed some of the other slayings to a smaller guerrilla group and local militias.
 The rest remain unattributed."
 The MRTA was held responsible for 1.5% of the deaths.

 A 2019 study disputed the casualty figures from the Truth and Reconciliation Commission, estimating instead "a total of 48,000 killings, substantially lower than the TRC estimate", and concluding that "the Peruvian State accounts for a significantly larger share than the Shining Path."
 The TRC later came out to respond to these statements.

 Allegations of violence against LGBT people

 The Shining Path has been accused of violence against LGBT people.
-Between 1989 and 1992, the Shining Path and the MRTA killed up to 500 "non-heterosexual" people.
 According to one woman who was kidnapped by the Shining Path in 1981, a homosexual man's penis was cut into pieces before he was murdered.
 The Peruvian government did not reveal the name of the victim.
 The Shining Path defended its actions by saying that LGBT individuals were not killed because of their sexual identity, instead, they were killed because of their "collaboration with the police."

 The Shining Path has denied such allegations, stating, "It is probable that the PCP has executed a homosexual, but rest assured that it was not done because of their sexual orientation but because of their position against the revolution...
 Our view is that homosexual orientation is not an ideological matter but one of individual preference...
 Party membership is open to all those who support the cause of communist revolution and the principles of Marxism-Leninism-Maoism, Gonzalo Thought, regardless of what their sexual preferences may be."